Academic Support Center

 Most students are required to take a math course, and many find college-level mathematics difficult, even if they were successful math students in high school.
 You can get help all throughout a course, or you can stop by for assistance understanding just one problem or formula.

 Science classes can be very challenging with complex theories, specific processes, and complicated formulas to learn.
-Science classes are required for many degrees so your success in these courses is even more important.
+Science classes are required for many degrees, so your success in these courses is even more important.
 Participate in group study, connect with science tutors, and prepare for success in the Incubator.
 The Incubator is found in the Science wing in room C-313 on Main Campus.
+Visit www.flcc.edu/incubator for more details.